When to Visit Key West, Florida: What to Expect by Season & Month

 Winter

-Weather-wise, winter is an excellent time to visit Key West.
-Dry, sunny days and fresh ocean breezes create perfect beach weather and an ideal climate to explore Key West’s stunning natural beauty.
-Hurricane season is over, so you can book a break with almost guaranteed sunshine.
+Weather-wise, we think winter is an excellent time to visit Key West.
+We love the dry, sunny days and fresh ocean breezes that create perfect beach weather and an ideal climate to explore Key West’s stunning natural beauty.

 Key West Winter

-You’ll want to book far in advance to bag your ideal accommodation—and expect the prices of everything to soar.
-During key holiday dates like Christmas and Thanksgiving, it’ll be almost impossible to land hotel rooms, restaurant tables, and rental cars without organizing your trip months before.
+During key holiday dates like Christmas and Thanksgiving, we’ve found it to be almost impossible to land hotel rooms, restaurant tables, and rental cars without organizing our trip months before.

 By month